brown9804/MicrosoftCloudEssentialsHub/0_Azure/4_AzureDevOps/demos/1_AzDevOpsAgents.md

 ### 1. Microsoft-Hosted macOS Agents

-Using Microsoft-hosted agents is straightforward as they come pre-configured with the latest macOS versions.
+If you prefer not to manage your own agents, you can use  Microsoft-hosted agents which is straightforward as they come pre-configured with the latest macOS versions.

 1. **Create a Pipeline**:
    - Navigate to your Azure DevOps project.